KristineCabanela/banking/README.md

 # About the Project

-My goal is to identify characteristics for marketing analysis for individuals
+My goal is to identify characteristics for marketing analysis for individuals in banking

 # Project Goals